ikhemissi/azure-ipaas-workshop/docs/workshop.md

 # Lab 2 : Sync and async patterns with Azure Functions and Service Bus (45m)

-In the previous lab, we have added orders to CosmosDB.
+In the previous lab, we have added orders to a CosmosDB database.
-In this lab, we will focus on processing and fetching these orders by implementing 2 workflows:
+In this lab, we will focus on processing and fetching these orders by implementing two workflows:

-- Processing orders asynchronously using Azure Functions and Service Bus
+1. Processing orders asynchronously using Azure Functions and Service Bus
-- Fetching and serving order synchronously va HTTP using Azure Functions
+2. Fetching and serving order synchronously via HTTP using Azure Functions

 As a reminder, you are now going to use: